whosramos/Google-Design-Sprint/README.md

 ## Brainstorms are fun, but don't work
 Google Design Sprint is a great idea to streamline the work of design teams and to be able to validate ideas before a lot of time or money is invested in it.
 But the interesting thing is also to observe why the idea of Design Sprint came up in the first place.
-Account *Jake Knapp*, creator and evangelist for Design Sprint, that he used to use group brainstorming sessions there at Google to generate ideas and solutions to a certain problem.
+Account  **Jake Knapp, creator and evangelist for Design Sprint**, that he used to use group brainstorming sessions there at Google to generate ideas and solutions to a certain problem.
 “Brainstorms are fun, people end the day tired but excited, with a stack of post-its full of ideas to solve the problem.
 But the ideas that came out of those brainstorming sessions never went anywhere.
 It wasn't that we were having bad ideas - most of the ideas were good, actually.
 But the problem is that the best ideas were coming from somewhere other than there. ”

 <img src="./photo5.jpg"  />

 According to Jake, the best ideas tend to come from individuals, not groups.
 Groups have a dynamic where not necessarily the best ideas survive, but the ideas that are best sold or told with the most excitement.
 Another problem with brainstorms is that ideas are expected to be elected by consensus - but consensus does not always choose the most courageous or the most upright ideas.
 Consensus usually chooses the easiest path to accept.

-Another positive aspect of *Design Sprint* is the time limitation.
+Another positive aspect of  **Design Sprint** is the time limitation.
 Yes, it may seem contradictory (less time to do the job usually means more suffering), but at the same time, this restriction makes team members more motivated because they always have the feeling that they are moving quickly.
 Bureaucracy is a word that has to pass away from your company, in case you are thinking of organizing one of these Design Sprints with your team.
 See below for the full explanation of Design Sprint, by its own creator, Jake Knapp:

 [![Video](video.png)](https://www.youtube.com/watch?v=aWQUSiOZ0x8&feature=emb_logo)